francisldn/web-chat-app/README.md

-# Chatty Web Chap App
+# Chatty Web Chat App

 Build a simple chat application using HTML, CSS, JavaScript and jQuery.